 The church of St. James was built of bricks laid in the monk bond, as a building orientated towards the side of the world, hall, three-aisle, four-bay.
 The nave was erected on a rectangular plan, and from the east a lower, three-bay chancel with the width of the central nave was added, closed with a straight wall.
 On the opposite side, in the middle of the church facade, a four-sided tower was situated, and sacristy at the junction of the northern aisle and the chancel.

 The external façades of the church were lined with buttresses determining the division of the building into bays.
 They received stepped forms, reaching the height of the plastered frieze, set at an angle at the corners.
-Between the buttresses were pointed ogival windows with profiled frames with faults and half-shafts.
-At the height of the window crownings (on the southern side of the nave) there was a row of small niches with plastered backgrounds, the above-mentioned frieze, and between the frieze and the eaves of the roof a gallery with densely spaced, pointed and circular plastered niches with a half-shafts in the profiles.
+Between the buttresses were pointed ogival windows with moulded frames with faults and half-shafts.
+At the height of the window crownings (on the southern side of the nave) there was a row of small niches with plastered backgrounds, the above-mentioned frieze, and between the frieze and the eaves of the roof a gallery with densely spaced, pointed and circular plastered niches with a half-shafts in the mouldings.
 A small hole was pierced in each, probably with a defensive function.
 The top of the eastern wall of the nave was enlivened with long ogival blendes, while the division of the chancel façades received a similar form as the nave, only without a gallery of recesses due to the lower height of the choir.
 A very decorative shape was given to the gable of the eastern wall of the chancel – a three-stepped, horizontally divided with plastered strips, and vertically with ogival niches and flat lesenes, topped with pinnacles.

 Several entrances led to the church, of which the main one with a spacious vestibule under the tower was located on the west side.
 Inside, the original hexagonal pillars divided the nave’s space into three aisles.
-Their role was to support ogival, profiled arcades and vaults, reconstructed in a stellar form.
+Their role was to support ogival, moulded arcades and vaults, reconstructed in a stellar form.
 The vaults also originally received three rectangular, narrow bays of the presbytery and the sacristy, where diamond vault was established in two bays.

 Kal E., Lębork, Warszawa 1993.